NNPDF/pineappl/pineappl_capi/README.md

 should print the library flags needed to link against the library.
 If there's no output, double-check your installation and environment variables.
-Finally, it might also be necessary to set `LD_LIBRARY_PATH` to the directory where the PineAPPL shared/static library was installed to.
+Finally, it's probably necessary to set `LD_LIBRARY_PATH` to the directory where the PineAPPL shared/static library was installed to.